-If the craziness of 2020 has you second guessing if a traditionally big wedding is the right way to go for you, you aren’t alone.
+If the craziness of the pandemic has you second guessing if a traditionally big wedding is the right way to go for you, you aren’t alone.
 Intimate weddings and micro-weddings aren’t a new thing, but they’re becoming more popular than ever and questions about how to plan a micro-wedding abound.

 In this post, I’ll walk you through important things to consider when planning a micro-wedding.
-I’ve been right there with my couples in 2020, helping them scale back their weddings from large 100+ person events to something more intimate, and I’m an intimate wedding specialist, so I know a thing or two about what goes into creating the right vibe for a meaningful micro-wedding in New England.
+I’m an intimate wedding specialist, so I know a thing or two about what goes into creating the right vibe for a meaningful micro-wedding in New England.

 1. Choose your Guest List

 If you are intentionally planning a micro-wedding, and not adjusting a larger celebration to be smaller, I think this is the most important step to take in planning your micro-wedding.
 Really think about who the people are that you want at your wedding and don’t just try to fill an arbitrary guest count number because your venue has a minimum.
 The beauty of a micro-wedding is that you are only including the people who are the most significant members of your circle, like immediate family and the closest of friends, and that tiny guest list puts you into a different class of wedding venue than traditionally larger weddings.
 Maybe you won’t even be at a venue and instead you’ll get married in the middle of the wilderness!

 If you need help to decide your guest list, check out these tips.